Abusayid693/calendar-challenge-starter-demo/README.md

 2. **The calendar must start by showing whatever month the `startingDate` prop belongs to** - note that in the `App.js` component, we’re currently passing `today`, but there are many situations where we’d want to pass a different `startingDate` and have the calendar jump to a different month in the past/future.
 3. **The calendar must display the name of the current month, and allow the user to flip between different months** - note the “previous” and “next” buttons in the screenshot above - you’ll want to add something like these.
 4. **The calendar component must take an `events` prop, and display those events on their corresponding days** - a list of fake event data is provided in `App.js` to show you the basic format of event data - look for the `fakeEvents`array and you’ll see what I mean.

-## And for bonus points (you don’t have to do these, but they’re fun):
+5. **Allow users to add new events to the calendar** by clicking on one of the calendar cells.
+I’ve already provided the `onDateClicked` prop for this purpose.

-1. **The calendar itself should occupy 100% of the width and height of its container** - this allows whatever component we display the calendar inside of to decide the calendar’s size, which can make it much easier to insert this calendar into existing layouts.
+6. **The calendar itself should occupy 100% of the width and height of its container** - this allows whatever component we display the calendar inside of to decide the calendar’s size, which can make it much easier to insert this calendar into existing layouts.
 You’ll see that in `App.js`, the `Calendar` component is wrapped in a `div` with `height: ‘700px’` and `width: ‘400px’`.
-Feel free to play around with the size here and see if you can make your calendar responsive
+Feel free to play around with the size here and see if you can make your calendar responsive.
-2. **Allow users to add new events to the calendar** by clicking on one of the calendar cells.
-I’ve already provided the `onDateClicked` prop for this purpose

 ## And some hints: